saeed-sufi/travel-agency/README.md

   git checkout 900cfcf index.html
   // In order to get back to the last commit git checkout -- .
+  // remove staged file and from cache and move it back to untracked files. git rm --cached index.html
+  // A short report of status
+  git status -s
   // In order to delete .git
   rm -rf .git
   git remote add origin https://github.com/saeed-sufi/travel-agency.git